MONEY IN JAPAN

-When one decides to go study abroad, many questions arise, among which money is often center.
-Before you go to Japan, there are a few things you need to know.
-So here is some information Money in Japan.
+When one decides to go study abroad, the first question is always about the money.
+Before going to Japan, there are a few things one needs to know.
+So here are some information about Money in Japan.

 The Japanese currency is the Yen (￥).

 It is important to note that Japanese people usually pay by cash.
-So you will often need to go to an ATM to draw cash.
-Thankfully, Japan is a very safe country so you should not be afraid to carry cash.
+So one will often need to go to an ATM to withdraw cash.
+Thankfully, Japan is a very safe country so there is no reason to be afraid to carry cash.

-It is a cliche to say that cost of living in Japan is expensive.
+It is a cliche to say that the cost of living in Japan is high.
 One must simply be smart to find the right places to shop in.
-You will get accustomed quickly to your surroundings and find out where to find what and for what price.
+People get accustomed quickly to their surroundings and easily find out where to get what and for what price.

-Therefore, if possible – especially if you intend to study in Japan for more than 3 months – we recommend that you open a bank account.
-It will be convenient (and less costly) to draw cash from ATMs if you own an account in a Japanese bank.
-Further, your monthly bills (phone, water, electricity, gas …) can be drawn directly from your account though the automatic transfer service, thus avoiding you the troubles of having to pay the bills one by one and making sure the payments are timely.
-If you are awarded a scholarship, if you work part-time, that will also be quite convenient.
+If student intends to study in Japan for more than 6 months, we recommend to open a bank account.
+It will be convenient (and less costly) to withdraw cash from ATMs with an account in a Japanese bank.
+Furthermore, monthly bills (rent, phone, water, electricity, gas) can be withdrawn directly from the bank account through the automatic transfer service, thus avoiding the troubles of having to pay the bills one by one and making sure the payments are timely.
+When working part-time, that will also be quite convenient.

-To open a bank account, you will only need your Residence card.
+To open a bank account, you will need your Residence card、Student Card and hanko.

-Upon opening your bank account, you will be provided with a (debit) card and a “bankbook” on which transactions will be printed from the ATM.
-Note that you can use your bank book often, for instance to sign up at a Gym, to rent your appartment etc …
+Upon opening your bank account, you will be provided with a debit card and a “bankbook” on which transactions will be printed from the ATM.

 To learn more about Japanese banks, formalities and other pertaining information, please click here.